 We do our best to return records in a timely manner.
 In most cases we are able to furnish records within a week or two of receiving a valid request, requests may take longer depending on the scope of the request and if we need to locate a paper record.
 If a request is going to take longer than 30 days to complete we will provide a written notice regarding the delay.
 The timeline for record request turnaround starts upon the receipt of a valid request.

-If no records are found we will notify via telephone call and/or writing, whichever is the preferred method of contact.
+If no records are found we will notify the requester in writing, and additionally by telephone if this is noted as the preferred method of contact.

 Requests for records may incur a copy fee based on the Ohio Revised Code, which is a tiered fee schedule that is determined by the total number of pages in the request.
 The Ohio Department of Health maintains the pricing index for all medical record copy fees, which is updated annually.